Easy Chicken Marsala Recipe

 I can think of several reasons why it’s not easy to host a dinner – we’re too busy, we don’t know what to cook, or we just lack the confidence to invite others into our space (a whole new list of fears).

-I find it doesn’t have to be that way, and this simple recipe will hopefully inspire you to get into the kitchen, whip up this delightful Easy Chicken Marsala recipe, cook some pasta, set out a salad – and wah lah!
+This simple recipe will hopefully inspire you to get into the kitchen, whip up this delightful Easy Chicken Marsala recipe, cook some pasta, set out a salad – and wah lah!

 You’re on your way to easy entertaining, and beautiful hospitality, when you get to share your life with others around the table.

 Which Marsala wine is best for chicken marsala?

 For this recipe, and any savory recipe, you want to use a dry marsala.